samuller/pgmerge/docs/faq.md

 * **pg_dump** / **pg_restore**: built-in tools for directly importing/exporting full tables to an SQL or binary format
 * Postgres' **COPY** command: built-in SQL command for importing/exporting any table or query data to various different text, CSV or binary formats
+* **pg_bulkload**: external tool that provides similar import functionality as COPY, but with performance improvements, increased configurability and data validation and transformation capabilities
 * **pgloader**: external tool that uses COPY to do bulk imports, but with better error handling
 * **pgmerge**: external tool that uses COPY to import/export full tables or table subsets in CSV format, but on import also does merging using primary key or other unique columns

 ## Can pgmerge export the schema for my database/tables?

-No, to get your database schema you can use `pg_dump` which comes installed with Postgres:
+No, to get your database schema you can use `pg_dump` which comes installed with PostgreSQL:

     pg_dump -s database_name > schema.sql